-- -Cold Weather payments

-- Earnings Top-Up

-- Reduced Earnings Allowance

-- One-off payment to people aged 70 or over to help them with living expenses e.g. council tax bills

-- any other benefit
+- -Cold Weather payments (usually £25 every cold week) - Reduced Earnings Allowance (for pre-1990 accidents and illnesses at work) - One-off payment to people aged 70 or over to help them with living expenses e.g. council tax bills - any other benefit

-Do NOT include the Christmas Bonus paid automatically to recipients of certain benefits in December.
+Do NOT include the £10 Christmas Bonus which is paid to some benefit recipients in December.
 It does not need to be recorded anywhere.

-The name of the benefit should be stated at the text question Other Name Benefit below.
+The name of the benefit should be stated at the text question Other Name Benefit.